Snapchat Marketing: Your Ultimate Creative Guide

-One of the biggest reasons why you need to be advertising on Snapchat is that it’s establishing itself as a full funnel solution for any brand or organization, regardless of their size.
-But as a budget conscious marketer, you may be asking yourself, “How much is this all going to cost?”
+One of the biggest reasons why you need to be advertising on Snapchat is that it’s establishing itself as a full-funnel solution for any brand or organization, regardless of its size.
+But as a budget-conscious marketer, you may be asking yourself, “How much is this all going to cost?”
 With proper planning, not as much as you may think.

 Snapchat says that “Businesses of all sizes can launch advertising campaigns on Snapchat with as little as $5 a day” but that price will increase based on a number of factors, from your objectives, campaign duration, and marketing goals.